dbboling/accessibility/README.md

 # ARIA jQuery Accordion
-This accordion is meant to satisfy all requirements put forth by ARIA and the ADA.
+An accessibile accordion to fulfill ADA requirements.

 When one tab opens, all others close.
 Also can close all tabs by selecting opened tab for accessibility purposes.